TeXhackse/LaTeX-ZUGFeRD/INSTALL.md

 ## Recommended setup

-As this package is now released via CTAN, it is hightly recommended to use the TeX Live Manager for installation.
+As this package is now released via CTAN, it is highly recommended to use the TeX Live Manager for installation.

 ## Minimal portable TeX Live via DEPP